aws-observability/terraform-aws-observability-accelerator/modules/eks-monitoring/README.md

 - AWS Managed Grafana Dashboard and data source
 - Alerts and recording rules with AWS Managed Service for Prometheus

-This module make use of the open source [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
+This module makes use of the open source [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements